 Common problems classification

 - Bug in the code – you may found a bug in the code.
 Good chances you are not the first to bump into this bug so it’s worth checking here if someone already reported it.
-If you can’t find the bug there, they you are probably the first one to catch it and you should report it so that the developers can start fixing it.
+If you can’t find the bug there, then you are probably the first one to catch it and you should report it so that the developers can start fixing it.

 Issue #1: I can’t ping/ssh my VM using private IP

 One of the common issues out there, especially for anyone who is starting to explore the OpenStack world.
-So In order to debug such issue, it will be wise to understand how our VM getting an IP in the first place.
+So In order to debug such an issue, it will be wise to understand how our VM getting an IP in the first place.